isinedo/technical-notes/07_central_limit_theorem.md

 P(\tilde{x} > 7.5) = P(z_{\tilde{x}} > 3.49) = 0.0002
 $$

-   - As stated above, since we assume the probability could fall on either tail of the distribution, we multiply the value we obtained above by 2: $0.0002 \times 2 = 0.0004$ or $0.4\%$.
+   - As stated above, since we assume the probability could fall on either tail of the distribution, we multiply the value we obtained above by 2: $0.0002 \times 2 = 0.0004$.
 Since the probability value is far less than $0.05$, we reject the null hypothesis.
 Therefore, we can conclude that the average customer service rating is most likely different from 7.2 is $0.004$.

    - Alternatively, to compute the probability, you can enter the $z$-score into the R function `pnorm()`.